 Rule Activity Classification Conditions / Control / Discretion

 Standards /

 Terms

-15. 5A The taking of Controlled Control is reserved over:
+15. 5A The taking of water Controlled Control is reserved over:

-Takes and use water that has (a) the volume and rate of water^
+Takes and use of that has been (a) the volume and rate of water^

-of surface water been allocated taken, and the timing of the
+surface water by allocated by taken, and the timing of the take;

-by existing by resource take;

-Hydroelectricity consent or plan (b the location of take;
+existing resource consent or (b the location of take;

-schemes. provisions for (c) intake velocity and screening
+Hydroelectricity plan provisions for (c) intake velocity and screening

-hydroelectricity requirements;
+schemes. hydroelectricity requirements;

-generation (d) measures to avoid, remedy or
+generation existing (d) measures to avoid, remedy or

-existing at the mitigate any adverse effects^
+as at 31 May 2007 mitigate any adverse effects^ on

-time the Plan on the values of the water
+the time the Plan the values of the water body^ at

-becomes body [^] at the point of
+becomes operative. the point of abstraction, including

-operative. abstraction, including

 restrictions on the volume and

 rate of abstraction;

 (e) effects on rare habitats, and

-threatened habitats and at-
+threatened habitats and at-risk

-risk habitats and Sites of
+habitats and Sites of Significance

-Significance - Aquatic.12;
+- Aquatic.12;

-(f) compliance with minimum
+(f) compliance with minimum flow

-flow requirements;
+requirements;

 (g) duration of consent;

 (h) review of consent conditions;

+(i) compliance monitoring.

-(i) compliance monitoring.(j) measures to avoid, remedy or
+(j) measures to avoid, remedy or

-mitigate any adverse effects^
+mitigate any adverse effects^ on

-on tangata whenua values.
+tangata whenua values.

-on langala whenla values.